 On February 25, 2017, the Company entered a strategic financial relationship with Millennia Minerals (Singapore) ("Millennia") initially through a binding Memorandum of Understanding (MOU) to be further consummated by the execution of a Definitive Agreement.
-The agreement calls for the Company to sell 20% ownership shares of Idaho CuMo to the Joint Venture for US\$100 million, and sell an 80% interest in Poly Resources to Millennia for US\$100 million.
-Modifications to the details of the agreement were made in May 2017 and Millennia advanced the sum of US\$1 million to the Company against a 5% ownership in Poly Resources.
+The agreement calls for the Company to sell 20% ownership shares of Idaho CuMo to the Joint Venture for US\$100 million and sell an 80% interest in Poly Resources to Millennia for US\$100 million.
+Modifications to the details of the agreement were made in May 2017 and a Millennia strategic investment partner (Acepac Holdings) advanced the sum of US\$1 million to the Company against a 5% ownership in Poly Resources.
+In January 2018, a Heads of Agreement was signed updating the payment terms of the arrangement.
+(See note 20d of the interim March 31, 2020 financials for details).

-As of November 28, 2018, the Company is still awaiting the next payment under the terms of the deal.
+As of March 31,2020, the Company is still awaiting the next payment under the terms of the deal.